demisto/content-docs/docs/concepts/Concepts.md

 The Automation section is where you manage, create, and modify scripts.
 These scripts perform a specific action, and are comprised of commands associated with an integration.
 You write scripts in either Python or JavaScript.
 Scripts are used as part of tasks, which are used in playbooks and commands in the War Room.

-Scripts can access all Demisto APIs, including access to incidents, investigations, share data to the War Room, and so on.
+Scripts can access all Cortex XSOAR APIs, including access to incidents, investigations, share data to the War Room, and so on.
 Scripts can receive and access arguments, and you can password protect scripts.

 The Automation section includes a Script Helper, which provides a list of available commands and scripts, ordered alphabetically.